How to become a general contractor

 Becoming a general contractor requires education and work experience in the building trades.

-Here are a number of steps you can take to help you become a general contracting professional:
+Here are a number of steps you can take to help you become a general contractor:

 1. Meet the education requirements